voltrevo/webtor-rs/README.md

 ## Limitations

-- **TLS 1.2 Experimental** - TLS 1.2 support is new and may have issues
+- **TLS 1.2 Maturity** - TLS 1.2 fallback is newer and less battle-tested than TLS 1.3
 - **Onion Services** - `.onion` addresses not yet implemented
 - **Mobile** - Not optimized for mobile browsers